fbpx

 Rome Countryside Accommodations

-Set on a cobblestone footpath, the property dates back to the 11th century and has been refurbished respecting the original architecture with all of the modern comforts to make your stay perfect.
-Step in to this cozy palazzo that is elegantly decorated with country antiques and art.
-Each room has been decorated blending comfortable beds with beautiful bedding and decorated with a collection of art from Signor Carlo.
-Old Word treasures such as original tile floors, wood beam ceilings add a country touch giving a feeling of times past.
-Each bedroom has its own ensuite private bath.
-Breakfast is served daily and includes breads, cakes, eggs and jams hand made in the kitchen along with coffee, tea, juices, fresh fruit and yogurt.
-Conveniently located close to the piazza, after breakfast, you can step out onto the worn cobblestones of bygones past and wander through this beautiful hillside town.
+Set on a cobblestone footpath, the ancient palazzo dates back to the 11th century and has been refurbished respecting the original architecture with all of the modern comforts to make your stay perfect.
+Step into this cozy palazzo entrance elegantly decorated with country antiques and art and step back in time.
+Each private bedroom has been decorated blending comfortable beds with beautiful bedding and decorated with a collection of art from Signor Carlo.
+Old Word treasures such as original tile floors, and wood beam ceilings add a country touch giving a feeling of times past.
+Each bedroom has its ensuite private bath.
+Breakfast is served daily and includes homemade bread and cakes, farm-fresh eggs, and jams handmade in the kitchen along with coffee, tea, juices, fresh fruit, and yogurt.
+Conveniently located close to the piazza, after breakfast, you can step out onto the worn cobblestones of a bygone past and wander through this beautiful hillside town.

 Itinerary: 6 Days, 5 Nights